ISGLOBAL-Rakislova-Lab/HTGAnalyzer/README.md

 #### 2.2.4.1 HTG_analysis
 All these analysis can be performed using the `HTG_analysis` function.
 This function facilitates the execution of differential expression analysis, Gene Set Enrichment Analysis (GSEA), tumor microenvironment analysis, and survival analysis.

 In the two examples provided in this tutorial, the function is configured to perform all analysis.
 However, you can customize the function to execute only the analysis you require by setting the relevant parameters to `TRUE` or `FALSE`.

+**NOTE**: if you don't have a column and is used for an analysis that you will not perform you can put `NULL` on that column

 ```{r}
 # EXAMPLE HTG: